 The defense kept Republic in the game again.
 Goalkeeper Tara Campbell made several difficult saves before Ozark scored the game-winner on a late corner kick, and the strong defense is showing up despite having two freshmen in the back.

-“I’ll let [our defense] go up against anybody.
+“I’ll let go up against anybody.
 I feel really confident with where they are and how far they come along.”

 Tyra Campbell and Regan Holmes, both freshmen, have gradually increased their confidence as the season has gone on.